Copper, Random Urine

 Interpretive Data

-Individuals with symptomatic Wilson disease usually excrete more than 100 g copper per day.
-Other conditions associated with elevated urine copper include cholestatic liver disease, proteinuria, some medications, and contaminated specimens.
+Individuals with symptomatic Wilson disease usually excrete more than 100 ug copper per day.
+Other conditions associated with elevated urine copper include cholestatic liver disease, proteinuria, and some medications., and contaminated specimens.

-Although random specimens may contain diagnostic information, 24-hour collection is a more consistent indicator of elevated copper.
+Although random specimens may contain diagnostic information, a 24-hour collection is a more consistent indicator of urine copper.

 Laboratory Developed Test (LDT)